 Ethics in Interactions with Healthcare Professionals

+The nature of interactions between sales representatives and healthcare professionals has come under close scrutiny.
+Promotional activities, such as sampling and providing support, are closely regulated by the FDA and state governments.
+In addition, institutions and professional associations have issued guidelines to discourage conflicts of interest, and regulations promote greater transparency in the relationship between prescribers and the life science industry.
 This module focuses on these issues, including a discussion of promotional gifts and educational support.
-It also discusses industry guidelines for interactions between life science sales representatives and healthcare professionals, which aim to prevent abuse of promotional practices.
+It also discusses industry guidelines for interactions between sales representatives and healthcare professionals, which aim to prevent abuse of promotional practices.

 Healthcare as a Business